xyncro/sites-freya.io/recipes/routing/uri-templates.rst

 .. important::

    The specification of URI Templates is aimed at parts of URIs outside of the path (specific formulations for query strings, fragments, etc.) This means that Freya expects to match a full path and query string.
-You can make sure this works when you may have a query string by defining a catch-all query string on the end of your route URI Templates.
+You can make sure this works when you may have a query string by defining a catch-all query string on the end of your route URI Templates like so: ``{?q*}``.

 Lists
 -----